apache/beam/website/www/site/content/en/get-started/from-spark.md

 _pipe operator_ `|` like `data | beam.Map(...)` instead of chaining
 methods like `data.map(...)`, but they're doing the same thing.

-Here's how an equivalent pipeline looks like in Beam.
+Here's what an equivalent pipeline looks like in Beam.

 {{< highlight py >}}
 import apache_beam as beam